Maersk to hand $6.6 billion to investors after selling Danske stake

 "It's a very volatile business, so when Maersk says it expects progress it's a positive announcement," said Frans Hoyer, analyst at Jyske Bank.

-(Additional reporting by Alexander Tange and Teis Jensen; Writing by Sabina Zawadzki; Editing by Pravin Char and Jason Neely)
+(Additional reporting by Teis Jensen and Alexander Tange; Writing by Sabina Zawadzki; Editing by Pravin Char)